Gongjjin/Gongjjin/README.md

 🔹 Currently Learning: Spring Boot, JPA, Redis

 🔹 Certificates:

 🏅 정보처리기사

 🏅 SQLD

 🏅 CSTS

-📫 Contact: [이메일 or SNS 링크]
+📫 Contact: gjyj5395@naver.com

 <!--
 **Gongjjin/Gongjjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.